Nearly every state requires car insurance, and not having a card or other proof of coverage can add significant hassle and sometimes cost you money.

 Why you need proof of insurance

 You need to show proof of insurance because it's illegal to drive without insurance in almost every state.
-Law enforcement personnel will check if you're insured at almost every traffic stop, and if you're in an accident, it's important to exchange insurance information.
+Police will check if you're insured at almost every traffic stop, and if you're in an accident, it's important to exchange insurance information.

 Unless you can show proof of insurance, at the DMV, to law enforcement or to a lender, it is assumed you don't have any.
-This results in you having to prove down the line you are covered.
+This results in you having to later prove you are covered.

 Failure to show evidence of insurance